sammyCoding/PullRequestTest/README.md

 Going to create lightweight tag<br />
 This line is added in master.<br />
 This line is added in branch.<br />
+This line is added from GitHub web editor.<br />